gr4vy/gr4vy-go/README.md

 ### Publishing

 Once the changes are merged, update the `VERSION` in `gr4vy.go` and push the changes to main to release a new version.
+Then tag that release as the current version in git.

 ## License